Modern Slavery Act 2015 statement

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme.
 This consists of a supplier registration process which includes questions specifically targeted at preventing slavery and human trafficking.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff in accordance with our Anti-slavery policy.

 7. Our effectiveness in combating slavery and human trafficking

-We use the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+We continue to use key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains.

 8. Further steps

-Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains we intend to maintain the current level due diligence to combat slavery and human trafficking.
+Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to maintain the current level of training and due diligence in order to combat slavery and human trafficking.

 Dr Ian Denley